cmk/profunctor-optics/profunctor-optics/README.md

 - [Don't Fear the Profunctor Optics, part 2](https://github.com/hablapps/DontFearTheProfunctorOptics/blob/master/Profunctors.md)
 - [Don't Fear the Profunctor Optics, part 3](https://github.com/hablapps/DontFearTheProfunctorOptics/blob/master/ProfunctorOptics.md)

-For the more mathematically inclined, [this post](http://blog.sigfpe.com/2011/07/profunctors-in-haskell.html) by Dan Piponi is a classic.
+For the more mathematically inclined, [this post](http://blog.sigfpe.com/2011/07/profunctors-in-haskell.html) by Dan Piponi is great.
 Oleg Grenrus also has several blog excellent blog posts (notably [this one](http://oleg.fi/gists/posts/2017-04-18-glassery.html) that provide a synthesis of the Pickering, Gibbons, and Wu paper for Haskellers.

 The theory behind profunctor optics is well-described in the following papers: